wpsimon09/CardGuesser/README.md

 #### Calling the api

-In the newly created JavaScript file we first have to create a function tha will call the api and fetch all of the data fron the response
+In the newly created JavaScript file we first have to create a function that will call the api and fetch all of the data from the response

-We have to do it in smart way so that user doesn't have to wait until the data are retrieved
+We have to do it in a smart way so that user doesn't have to wait until the data are retrieved and can use the website anyway

 It just so happens that JavaScript has a way how to do it

 ``async`` ``await`` syntax

-``async`` is key word that is put before the function declaration and makes the function return the promise inside this function the ``await`` keyword is allowed to be used it makes the function pause the execution and wait for resolved promise before continuing
+``async`` is key word that is put before the function declaration and makes the function return the promise inside this function the ``await`` keyword is allowed to be used.
+It makes the function pause the execution and wait for resolved promise before continueing

 Using this knowladge we can construct the following function